 This post may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.
 For more info, check my full Disclosure statement.

 Did you know you can make your own Coloring Book?
 With these instructions from Mark you can make your own coloring books that are inexpensive, and look good.
-If you want to donate them, these directions help you make a 1/2 size booklet that will fit into a shoebox gift without folding or bending.
+If you want to donate them, these directions help you make a 1/2 size booklet that will fit into an Operation Christmas Child shoebox gift without folding or bending.
 You could even slip a few pages in a card to cheer a child in a hospital as well.
 Or print a special gift for an adult – everyone loves to color!

 You will need: